AbhinavMadahar/thesis/proposal/outline.md

   - What are the downstream tasks which use commonsense reasoning?
 Why are they important? (one-and-a-half pages)
     - What they are: (one page)
     - Why they're important: (half page)
-- Finding better ways to do commonsense reasoning (five pages)
+- Finding better ways to do commonsense reasoning (four pages)
   - Aims (half page)
   - Motivation (half page)
   - Promising avenues of research